feliixx/mgodatagen/README.md

 configuration:
   -f, --file=<configfile>      JSON config file.
-This field is required -i, --indexonly              If present, mgodatagen will just try to rebuild index -s, --shortname              If present, JSON keys in the documents will be reduced
+This field is required -i, --indexonly              if present, mgodatagen will just try to rebuild index -s, --shortname              if present, JSON keys in the documents will be reduced
-                               to the first two letters only ('name' => 'na')
+                               to the first two letters only ('name' => 'na') -a, --append                 if present, append documents to the collection without removing older documents or deleting the collection

 connection infos:
   -h, --host=<hostname>        mongodb host to connect to (default: 127.0.0.1)